Start your Bridge workflows with triggers

 • Bridge by Smartsheet

-• Use an integration trigger to have your Bridge workflow start in response to something, e.g. when a column value changes on a row.
+IntegrationStart your workflow as a response to something, like when a column value changes on a row.

-• Use a schedule trigger to have your Bridge workflow start on a specific date/time or cadence, e.g. daily, weekly, monthly.
+ScheduleStart your workflow on a specific date/time or cadence, for example daily, weekly, or monthly.

-For processes that may need to start in more than one way, you can set up more than one trigger.
-Some triggers can also bring in important information that helps your workflow get started.
+You can set up more than one trigger for processes that may need to start in more than one way.
+Some triggers can also bring in important information that helps your workflow start.

 Integration triggers

-Each integration that supports triggers has multiple kinds of triggers to choose from.
-First, to use an integration’s triggers, you need to set up the integration using the below steps:
+Each integration that supports triggers has multiple triggers to choose from.
+To use them, you must first set up the integration.

-Once the integration is set up, use the articles linked above to review the specific trigger events available for each integration.
+Once it is set up, refer to the articles linked above to review the specific trigger events available for each integration.

 Parent workflows